 You may be in an unhealthy, controlling relationship if your partner has conditions you must meet to “deserve” or “earn” his/her love.
 Your partner should love you no matter what, with no limits to when or how you can receive that love.
 Putting you down, trying to lower your self-esteem, or making you feel not good enough for love unless you do certain things is controlling.
 Examples of controlling conditions include: “I would love you more if you lost a few pounds,” or “If you made more money, maybe I would introduce you to my friends.”

 Your Partner Imposes a Debt Upon You

 Keeping you indebted to him or her is a method your partner can use to force you to do what he/she wants.
 Creating a debt you seemingly owe your partner, such as money or the roof over your head, can trap you in a relationship indefinitely – until you have paid off the debt.
 Since your partner is in control of the created debt, it is likely you will never be square.
 If your partner gives you things with the expectation that you must give something in return, you may be in an emotionally draining relationship.
 While a healthy relationship may have a sense of reciprocity, it should not be a means to keep you at home or otherwise control what you do.

 Consider speaking with a Divorce Attorney

 If you feel your relationship has turned toxic and are considering a divorce, first speak with an attorney.
 The litigation behind a divorce can be very complex.
 Our San Francisco divorce attorneys can help answer any questions you may have, and advise you on your best legal options.
-To schedule a free consultation, contact our office today.
+To schedule a consultation, contact our office today.